hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 ### Priority

-By default the processor receives items from all inbound edges as they arrive; however, there are important cases where the reception of one edge must be delayed until all other edges are consumed in full.
+By default the processor receives items from all inbound edges as they arrive.
+However, there are important cases where the reception of one edge must be delayed until all other edges are consumed in full.
 A major example is a join operation.
 Collating items from several edges by a common key implies buffering the data from all edges except one before emitting any results.
-Often there is one edge with much more data than the others and this one doesn't need to be buffered if all the other data is ready.
+Often there is one edge with much more data than the others and this one does not need to be buffered if all the other data is ready.

-Edge consumption order is controlled by the _priority_ property.
+Edge consumption order is controlled by the **priority** property.
 Edges are sorted by their priority number (ascending) and consumed in that order.
 Edges with the same priority are consumed without particular ordering (as the data arrives).